What is Alchemy?

 Is there a formal exhibition at the end of the Residency?

-Rather than a formal show, we facilitate the sharing of work between participants and a wider community.
+Rather than a formal show, we facilitate an Open Studio Day and the sharing of work between participants and a wider community.
 An informal artist talk to the residency group by each participant is programmed early in the week.

-Cost (in Canadian dollars) plus applicable taxes: $1250.00 for a private bedroom, or between $1150.00 and $1050.00 for shared bedrooms.
+Cost in Canadian dollars plus applicable taxes: $1275.00 for a private room and between $1050 and $1150.00 for shared bedrooms.
 This fee includes accommodation, shared dinners, workspace, artist talks and sharing of work in progress.
 We require a $500 deposit after an artist accepts our offer to participate.
-The balance is due no later than 30 days prior to the start of the residency.
+The balance is due by July 1st.
 Travel expenses are not included.

-Sadly, no, not yet.
-We hope to eventually offer grants to participating artists to lower costs, but we're not quite there.
+For 2019 we will be offering at least one bursary spot to an Ontario artist who would not be able to join us without financial assistance.
+Please contact us for more information about applying for this spot.
+We hope to eventually offer more grants to participating artists to lower their costs, but we're not quite there.
 We do write letters of support.
 And, we encourage Canadian artists to apply for funding from other granting sources as appropriate.